Home › Blog › How to Create User Documentation – Importance & Types

 A simple way to ensure that only error-free content goes live.

-Lastly, you should keep a close eye on your document’s performance.
+Lastly, you should keep a close eye on the performance of your document.

 That’s precisely why continuously measuring and improving your document’s performance is essential.